ecEthanCar/LLM-constitutional-coding/README.md

 ## 1. Executive Summary

 This project automates the legal coding of global constitutions by leveraging Large Language Models (LLMs) to transform unstructured text into a machine-readable dataset.
-The system navigate the highly conditional nature of constitutional surveys, ensuring that data is extracted with legal rigor, hierarchical accuracy, and a clear audit trail for human verification.
+The system navigates the highly conditional nature of constitutional surveys, ensuring that data is extracted with legal rigor, hierarchical accuracy, and a clear audit trail for human verification.

 ## 2. System Architecture & Design Choices